 Everyone would bow down to Haman, but not Mordecai.
 Mordecai only bowed before God.

-When Haman learned of this and that Mordecai was a Jew, Haman sought to destroy, not only Mordecai but all the Jews!
+When Haman learned of this he was outraged that Mordecai would disrespect him in that way.
+He also learned that Mordecai was a Jew, so Haman plotted to kill, not only Mordecai but ALL the Jews!

 Lots (known as “purs”) were cast to determine the day that this plot would be carried out.
 It was to be the 13th day of Adar.

-Then Haman goes to the king to inform him of these people who set themselves apart from the people and the king’s laws.
+Then Haman goes to the king to inform him of these people, the Jews, who set themselves apart from the people and the king’s laws.
 He basically paints them as being rebellious against the king and his rule.

-He convinced the king to destroy them by paying people a bounty!
+He convinced the king to destroy them by paying people a bounty for killing them!

 Letters were sent out, sealed with the king’s signet, to all the provinces instructing them to destroy, kill, and completely rid the land of the Jews regardless of age or gender.